mfenner/mfenner.github.io/_posts/2013-07-30-citeproc-yaml-for-bibliographies.md

 title: "Citeproc YAML for bibliographies"
 tags: [citation, csl, yaml]
 ---
 The standard local file formats for bibliographic data are probably bibtex and RIS.
 They have been around for a long time, and are supported by all reference managers and many other tools and services.
-Unfortunately these formats are far from perfect:
+Unfortunately these formats are far from perfect<!--more-->:

 * neither bibtex nor RIS use a web-friendly data interchange format such as XML or JSON, which makes it harder to work with these formats
 * bibtex - and to a lesser extend RIS - don't support all entry types that we need, e.g. datasets, or new standards such as ORCID author identifiers